 Athens Peer Court is a diversionary program that offers arrested youth a chance to have their disposition decided by trained teenagers who serve as lawyers, judges, jurors and bailiff.
 Faculty at the Fanning Institute created Athens Peer Court to offer such training and to continue to fulfill its goal of helping students become leaders in their communities.

-Athens Peer Court was created in partnership with the Street Law program at the University of Georgia’s School of Law, the Department of Juvenile Justice and with Judge Shearer at the Athens Clarke County juvenile court.
+Athens Peer Court is administered in partnership with the Street Law program at the University of Georgia’s School of Law, the Department of Juvenile Justice and with Judge Shearer at the Athens Clarke County juvenile court.

 Contact public service assistant Emily Boness, J.D. to learn more about implementing a peer court leadership program in your community.